Line Edit: “The Social Network”

 The scene is stark and simple.

 This sentence is vague, as what does it mean for a scene to be stark and simple?
 Does this description refer to the lighting? the architecture? the design?
 Does it refer to the characters?
 If so, then how are these stark and simple?
-Since this description fails to add to the reader’s imagination of the scene, and since the author’s meaning is unclear such that we cannot revise the description, let’s remove it.
+Since this description fails to add to readers’ imaginations of the scene, and since the author’s meaning is unclear such that we cannot revise the description, let’s remove it.

 MARK